Diamante-Smith/osticket-prereqs/README.md

 pic 16:55

 <br>
+- We are going to install VC -> Double-click the file

+<h3>&#9322; Download and install MySQL 5.5.62 </h3>

+- Download and install MySQL 5.5.62 (mysql-5.5.62-win32.msi) from the <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6">

 <p> Download and install php-7.3.8-nts-Win32-VC15-x86.zip from the <a href="https://drive.google.com/drive/u/2/folders/1APMfNyfNzcxZC6EzdaNfdZsUwxWYChf6"> installation files </a> and extract the contents into the newly created PHP folder </p>